 The best time to make a change is NOW!

-A plastic free Gambia may be a long way off however, at Footsteps we have always taken our social and environmental responsibilities seriously and each year we try and find new ways of becoming more responsible to not only our local community and staff but also The Gambia as a whole and indeed our planet.
+The plastic-free Gambia may be a long way off, however, at Footsteps we have always taken our social and environmental responsibilities seriously.
+And each year we try and find new ways of becoming more responsible.
+Not only to our local community and staff but also The Gambia as a whole and indeed our planet.

 To this end we felt the task was deserving the attention of a full time employed position so created one with the title Eco-Warrior.